pclaypoole/Time_Series_Analysis/README.md

 Use the results of the time series analysis and modeling to answer the following questions:

 1. Based on your time series analysis, would you buy the yen now?
+    * Medium-risk, High-risk investors would consider buying to maximize returns.
 2. Is the risk of the yen expected to increase or decrease?
+    * The risk is excepted to increase along with volatility.
 3. Based on the model evaluation, would you feel confident in using these models for trading?
+    * the ARIMA and GARCH models produce confident outputs related to probability to use for trading.

 #### Linear Regression Forecasting